VincentChalnot/SidusFileUploadBundle/README.md

 ===========

-This bundle allows you to define Doctrine entities linked to a virtual filesystem entry through the Gaufrette storage layer.
+This bundle allows you to define Doctrine entities linked to a virtual filesystem entry through the Flysystem storage layer.

 This means that when uploading a file, it will automatically create a corresponding entity in your database matching your resource type.